aaronroberson/mongoose-scrud/README.md

 ## Roadmap

+* Add unit tests
 * Adding the `__where` option to search.
 * Solidifying the relate feature.
 * Updating package to use reactive programming
 * Converting source code to ES2015

+_PRs encouraged!_

 ## Changelog

+### 0.2.5 | 10/18/2015

+BREAKING CHANGE: $update method signature has changed.
+First parameter is now an ID instead of an object.

 ### 0.2.4 | 10/17/2015

-FEATURE: Add support for aggregation when using the `$search` method via the `_aggregate` option.
+FEATURE: Add support for aggregation when using the `$search` method via the `__aggregate` option.
-FEATURE: Add support for distinct values for a specified field when using $search` via the `distinct` option.
+FEATURE: Add support for distinct values for a specified field when using $search` via the `__distinct` option.
 BREAKING CHANGE: Changed the method names and signatures of the SCRUD methods.

 Previous | New